mvolkmann/blog/src/web-dev-tips.md

 - `position` property set to `absolute` or `fixed` and setting the `transform` property

-Each of these approaches are demonstrated in the code below.
+Each of these approaches is demonstrated in the code below.

 {% include "_centering.html" %}